Karlsburg87/PubSub/README.md

 If you prefer to pass arguments via JSON in the request body, you can still do so, using the same static endpoints - or mix the two options.

+## Project Goals
+This project aims to provide a performant publish and subscribe server for use in local testing and small-to-medium production workloads where event messages are non sensitive.
+Easily parachuted into projects with simple deployment, memorable API and SSE interface for web apps.

+> Goal 1: Simple

+ All in single Dockerfile.
+Evaluate on Replit with a click.
+Deploy with a `docker run -dt` command and config with command line args if you want to.

+It is aimed to be instantly familiar and usable to most newcomers with small background experience in APIs and event pipelines.
+Memorable endpoints.
+So simple, you can test it from your browser - or even pull data from a spreadsheet!

+> Goal 2: Accessible

+Initially built for delivering open data to public consumers, security is **not** an initial project goal.
+On the contrary, the system is designed to make it very easy to discover and subscribe to event streams with passive sign-up and login mechanics.
+This allows for near annonymous access to data.
+Useful for things such as public uptime status webhook services.

+*Of course you can still keep access restricted using a firewall or putting PubSub behind a proxy.*

+> Goal 3: Fast

+Benchmarks to follow (*see Roadmap section*)

 ## Status
 **pubSub** is in initial development (v0) stage and subject to constant change to its API.

 **Not yet suitable for deployment in production environments**

-## Data storage
+## Data Persistance *(Roadmap Feature)*
-Pubsub is an in-memory system, however it will persist message data to a file-based KV database in future to assist with disaster recovery efforts.
+Pubsub is an in-memory system, however it will persist message data to a file-based KV database and blob stores in future to assist with disaster recovery efforts.
 See the *Roadmap* section

+When implemented, messages will be stored in a local blob store with file name convention: `{topicName}/{messageID}`

+ Both subscriber and user lists in a local BoltDB KV store with:

+ - User keys convention: `user/{userID}`

+ - Subscriber keys convention: `sub/{topicName}/{messageID}/{subscriberID}`

+Data storage will shadow the in memory workflow and will only be called in the event of disaster recovery.

 ## Usage
 ### Request Params